Sha-Rock: Career

 On August 4, 2009, Sha-Rock was presented an award for "Women in Hip Hop All Female Rapathon and All Pioneer Luminary MC Award" presented by the Hip Hop cultural center of Harlem.
-Sha-rock went on to say that "for all of the young kids and parents that really embrace the culture and if they do not, the information is out there, get on the Internet and try to find out the history and the culture of Hip Hop".
-She urged those who do not know the true history to go out and research it and to not believe everything about it said by the mainstream.
-Sha-Rock stated that "throughout the years people change things, in order to make you believe what they want you to believe".
-As Sha-Rock says her closing words of the ceremony she states "that everyone please embrace the culture and make sure that you really understand that Hip Hop is really not just about rap and profit, it's about peace, unity and having fun.
+At the ceremony Sha-Rock said "that everyone please embrace the culture and make sure that you really understand that Hip Hop is really not just about rap and profit, it's about peace, unity and having fun.
 Listening to music, enjoying one another and being safe".